-During the three months ended March 31, 2020, we operated our business in the ordinary course.
-However, we experienced a \$0.7 million decrease in revenue, as compared to the same period of the prior year, which is largely due to the COVID-19 pandemic.
-While the COVID-19 pandemic did not have a significant impact on the results of other segments of our business during the three months ended March 31, 2020, we have taken steps to contain the impact of the COVID-19 pandemic on our business.

-On April 15, 2020, our Board of Directors approved the implementation of salary reductions for certain of our executive officers and other employees, including 50% salary reductions for Erik Holmlin, President and Chief Executive Officer, Mark Oldakowski, Chief Operating Officer, and Warren Robinson, Chief Commercial Officer.
-The reductions were effective April 16, 2020, and we expect to maintain this reduction for at least two months from such date, subject to extension or adjustment based on developments relating to the COVID-19 pandemic.
-Also in April 2020, we elected to institute a salary reductions for most of our salaried employees and reduce the number of working hours of most of our hourly employees by 25%.
+During the six months ended June 30, 2020, we experienced a \$1.7 million decrease in revenue, as compared to the same period of the prior year, which is largely due to the COVID-19 pandemic.
+While the COVID-19 pandemic did not prevent us from operating our business during the six months ended June 30, 2020, we have taken steps to reduce our cash used in operations to offset the decrease in cash generated from sales.
+For example, on April 15, 2020, our Board of Directors approved the implementation of temporary salary reductions for certain of our executive officers and other employees, including 50% salary reductions for Erik Holmlin, President and Chief Executive Officer, Mark Oldakowski, Chief Operating Officer, and Warren Robinson, Chief Commercial Officer.
+These reductions were effective for two months beginning on April 16, 2020 and ended on June 15, 2020.
+Also in April 2020, we implemented salary reductions for most of our salaried employees and reduced the number of working hours of most of our hourly employees by 25%, with such measures also ending on June 15, 2020.

-This partial disruption, although expected to be temporary, may impact our operations and overall business.
-The impact of COVID-19 is evolving rapidly and its future effects are uncertain.
+These disruptions resulting from the COVID-19 pandemic, may continue to impact our operations and overall business.
+The impact of COVID-19 is evolving rapidly and its future effects remain uncertain.
 As a result of such uncertainties, the duration of the disruption and the related impact on our business, operating results and financial condition cannot be reasonably estimated at this time.
-Our highest priority remains the safety, health and well-being of our employees, their families and our communities and we remain committed to serving the needs of our customers.
-We will continue to evaluate the impact of the COVID-19 pandemic on our business.
+We are continuing to closely monitor the impact of the COVID-19 pandemic on our business and are taking proactive efforts designed to protect the health and safety of our workforce, continue our business operations and advance our corporate objectives.